CancerTargetLab/qupath_graph_analysis/README.md

 * Make sure you have conda!
 * Output the results of your cell detections in QuPath to the default format
 * Open the output tsv to determine what decimal point QuPath was using (if it is not . you need to specify)
+* Change any UTF-8 incompatible characters in the column titles of the output tsv to compatible ones to avoid crashes.
 * Create new conda environment with all dependencies:

 ```